 (5) Other things you would like the members of the admission committee to know about you that are not covered adequately in other parts of the application.

-A statement of purpose in the range of 750–1,200 words should be adequate and do nicely (around three to five double-spaced, 12-point font pages).
+A statement of purpose should be in the range of 750–1,200 words (around three to five double-spaced, 12-point font pages).

 The writing sample does not have to be based upon anthropological research; it could be a seminar paper, a chapter from a thesis, or any kind of original social science writing that demonstrates your skills in critical thinking and analysis.
 We do not expect applicants to create a sample from scratch for this purpose; we do not have any specific formatting instructions for applicants.